ralvescosta/nvim-nvchad/README.md

 cargo install taplo-cli
 ```

-## Download and configuration of NerdFonts
+## Download and Configure NerdFonts

+NerdFonts provides a collection of patched fonts that include icons.
+Follow these steps to download and configure them:

+1. Visit the NerdFont download page: [NerdFonts Download](https://www.nerdfonts.com/font-downloads).
-Go to the NedFont download page `https://www.nerdfonts.com/font-downloads`, select you desired font, download the zip folder.
+2. Select your desired font and download the zip file.
+3. Extract the contents of the zip file into the following directory:

 Extract the zipper folder in this directory